ProfYaffle88/project-art-portfolio/README.md

     - Appears on every page with link to contact page and all social media links

  - **Home Page**
-    - *Hero image* - Showcase artwork
+    - *Hero image* - Showcase artwork and link gallery
     - *About the Artist* - located ... , introduces the artist to users
     - *Gallery* - located ... , direct link to gallery.
     - *Contact* - Call to action directing user to contact page for users expressly looking to make contact.

-- **About Me** - Allows the user to get to know the artist behind the art.
+- **About the Artist** - Allows the user to get to know the artist behind the art.

 - **Gallery** - Allows the user to see multiple examples of the the artist's work.